Kimitsuna-Goblin/GGD/README.md

 The **Gradational Gaussian Distribution (GGD)** (Named by the author on his own) is one of continuous distribution models for mainly modeling asymmetric unimodal data which do not follow a normal distribution.
+Without $\log$ transformations,
-It can represent distributions which do not follow a normal distribution: skewed distributions, heavy-tailed or flat-topped distributions.
+it can represent distributions which do not follow a normal distribution: skewed distributions, heavy-tailed or flat-topped distributions etc;.

 The GGD is alike the **Gaussian mixture model (GMM)** but different.
 The GMM is represented by linear combinations of some normal distributions,